yretenai/ff14-fish-discord-tracker/README.md

 # FFX|V Fish Tracker App
-A webapp designed for tracking big fish and arranging them by which fish are less often available rather than just available right now.
+Invokes Discord webhooks when fish are available (and closed availability)

 ## Development Notes
 ### Cloning this Repo
 This repo makes use of submodules.
-When cloning, please include the `--recurse-submodules` option.
+When cloning, please include the `--recurse-submodules` or `--recursive` option.

 ```
-git clone --recurse-submodules git@github.com:icykoneko/ff14-fish-tracker-app.git
+git clone --recurse-submodules git@github.com:healingbrew/ff14-fish-tracker-app.git
 ```

 ### Setup